filecoin-project/f3-activation-contract/checklist.md

     *   Output: A finalized set of F3 parameters and a proposed bootstrap epoch are posted in the "tracking issue".

 2.  **Manifest Definition, Storage, and Communication**
+    *   Goals:
-    *   Goal: Formally define the parameters and bootstrap epoch for distribution.
+         * Formally define the parameters and bootstrap epoch for distribution.
+         * Ensure all stakeholders are informed and aligned.
     *   Action:
         * Create a PR against [mainnet-manifest.json](https://github.com/filecoin-project/f3-activation-contract/blob/master/tasks/mainnet-manifest.json) that clearly defines all F3 parameters and the selected bootstrap epoch.
         * Request review from Lotus (@masih), Forest (@LesnyRumcajs), and Venus (@simlecode).